Skip to content

 Mid to high

-Food, bars, station access, and a lively local feel.
+Food, bars, station access, and a lively local routine.

-Good bike and bus links Generally safe; choose streets with practical night routes.
+Good bike and bus links to campus and the centre.
+Generally safe; choose streets with practical night routes.

 Viby